Thai Chicken Buddha Bowls

 - In a large bowl, combine chicken, cornstarch and fish sauce, tossing to coat and letting the chicken absorb the cornstarch.

-- Heat olive oil in a large skillet over medium heat.
+- Heat olive oil in a large cast iron skillet over medium heat.
 Add chicken and cook until golden, about 3-5 minutes.
 Add garlic, shallot and ginger, and cook, stirring frequently, until fragrant, about 2 minutes.
 Stir in the chicken stock mixture until slightly thickened, about 1 minute; season with salt and pepper, to taste.

 - Divide farro into bowls.
 Top with chicken, kale, cabbage, bean sprouts, carrots, cilantro and peanuts.